 One common reason that dogs stare at their human companions is to try to get something from them.
 This could be a toy, a treat, or a scratch on the head.
 Whatever it is that the dog wants, they think that if they sit and stare long enough, their owner will give in and give up the prize.
 If you are cooking in the kitchen and your dog is staring at you, chances are that they want a bite of whatever it is that you are making.
-Offering up a treat will likely get your dog to stop the stares and to focus on something else while you cook.
+Offering a treat will likely get your dog to stop the stares and focus on something else while you cook.

 If you are folding socks or handling a shiny or noisy object, your dog may think that it is a toy and want to play with it, which is when the staring begins.
-Find a toy that your dog has not played with in some time and offer that instead.
-Chances are that your pooch will stop focusing on the object in your hands and put their staring energy into game time with the toy.
+Find a toy that your dog has not played with in some time, and offer that instead.
+Chances are that your pup will stop focusing on the object in your hands and put their staring energy into game time with the toy.

 3. Dogs Stare to Communicate

 Staring is also something that dogs do when they want to communicate with the people around them.
 They cannot talk, so they try to use their eyes for communication instead of their mouths.
-Your dog might take a few minutes to stare at you just to communicate their affection for you — or they may be staring at you because you forgot to fill their water bowl.
+Your dog might take a few minutes to stare at you just to communicate their affection for you—or they may be staring at you because you forgot to fill their water bowl.

 Sometimes, dogs just stare to try to figure out what their human companion is doing or trying to communicate.
 If you are talking to your dog or doing something that you do not ordinarily do, chances are that your dog is starting to get a better idea of what’s going on.
-Your pooch might just be staring to try to determine whether you’re planning to feed them a meal or take them on a walk soon.
+Your pup might just be staring to try to determine whether you’re planning to feed them a meal or take them on a walk soon.

 4. Dogs Stare Due to Discomfort

 Unfortunately, while not common, staring can be a sign of discomfort.
-When a dog feels ill or is in pain, they may try to communicate the discomfort to you by staring.
+When a dog feels ill or is in pain, they may try to communicate their discomfort to you by staring.
 This type of staring is usually accompanied by other signs of distress, including a drooping tail and ears, sad-looking eyes, panting, lethargy, and drooling.
 If your dog stares at you and shows even the slightest sign of distress, it is time to contact your veterinarian to schedule a checkup as soon as possible.

 Dogs could be staring at you for a few different reasons.
 It is important to learn your dog’s body language and how they communicate when they are happy and healthy and when they are in distress of any kind.
 This will make it easier for you to determine why your dog stares at you.